NattyDuzza/LambdaNotes/01_analysis.md

 - An analysis of all the answers.

 All stakeholders have been briefed on what LambdaNotes aims to achieve.

+#### Reasoning Behind The Predefined Questions

+##### Students

+- Would you class yourself as a enthusiastic student?

+This question aims to get a significant grasp on the students mindset.
+If they are not enthusiastic it may be the they will benefit more from a LambdaNotes solution.
+It also allows us to compare their enthusiasm for learning usually with the enthusiasm they show when testing the software, helping with evaluative feedback.

+- How much time would you say you study for a week outside of school (not including homework)?

+It is helpful to know this because it would allow us to see if, after a full release of LambdaNotes, if the students are working for more hours thanks to the software.

+- When you do partake in revision, what techniques do you use currently?

+This allows me to see what the student believes works for them and possibly take inspiration from the general consensus to be able to better tune LambdaNotes to its stakeholder audience.

+- What experience do you have using mindmaps?
+Do you like them?

+This simply shows how likely the stakeholder would be to actually use LambdaNotes for this method, and how useful they preconceive it would be.

+- What experience do you have using flashcards?
+Do you like them?

+This, like the previous question, intends to find out the preconceived opinion the stakeholder holds towards using flashcards, and by induction using LambdaNotes.

+- Would you be more likely to make notes on paper or digitally?

+This intends to find out whether the student has room in their workflow for a computational solution; do they actually like using computers for revision?

+- What experience do you have with digital notetaking apps?

+By understanding their previous experiences, I can deduce what drew them to such applications and decide whether such features would be needed in LambdaNotes for it to be a success.

+- What would you look for in a digital notetaking application?

+This is a very significant question since its answer is a direct message about what is wanted by my stakeholders in the release version of LambdaNotes.

 #### Rupert (Full-time Student)